List of Bleach characters: Hachigen "Hachi" Ushōda

 Hachigen Ushōda (有昭田 鉢玄, Ushōda Hachigen), commonly referred to as Hachi (ハッチ, Hatchi), is the physically largest Vizard.
 He had been the Vice Kidō Captain (副鬼道長, Fuku Kidōchō) of the Kidō Corps under Tessai Tsukabishi.
 He specializes in kidō, and as such is always tasked with making barriers for the Vizards' use.
 He is skilled enough to use bakudō up to 99 without reciting their incantations.
 By his own admission, his powers are very similar to those of Orihime Inoue's.
 Despite his unusual size, Hachi is actually very kind and gentle, and seems to enjoy Orihime's company.
 His mask resembles a Native American tribe mask.
 He has been seen with a zanpakutō during Ichigo's training when the young man went berserk, he helped restrain him while also brandishing the blade at him.
 Later during the battle at Karakura Town, he encased it in his barrier right before confronting a horde of Gillian, however, it is uncertain what its powers are or if it is even a zanpakutō at all.
 He aids in Suì-Fēng's battle against Barragan and manages to ultimately defeat the Espada at the cost of his forearm.

-Hachigan is voiced by Takashi Nagasako in the Japanese version of the anime and by Joe Ochman in the English dub.
+Hachigan is voiced by Takashi Nagasako in the original Japanese version of the anime and by Joe Ochman in the English dub.

 Lisa Yadōmaru

 Lisa Yadōmaru (矢胴丸 リサ, Yadōmaru Risa) used to be Shunsui Kyōraku's lieutenant in Squad Eight, having spied on the captain's meetings and read to her successor Nanao Ise on a monthly basis; she is later allowed to return to Soul Society after the Wandenreich's invasion and is promoted to captain of Squad Eight, the seat of which has been vacant since Shunsui's promotion to captain-commander status.
 She is a girl with glasses and long, braided, dark hair, who dresses in a seifuku, as opposed to the more Western-style uniforms worn by the female students of Karakura High School.
 She seems easily irritated and apparently likes to read erotic manga.
 In the English translations, it has been edited to "swimsuit magazines".
 Her mask resembles a knight's helmet, with a cross shape opening on it.
 Her zanpakutō is called Haguro Tonbo (鉄漿蜻蛉).
 In its shikai form, it becomes a large guan dao or monk's spade with a fanned blade and large orb on the opposite end.

-Lisa is voiced by Kanako Hatori in the Japanese version of the anime and by Tara Platt in the English dub.
+Lisa is voiced by Kanako Hatori in the original Japanese version of the anime, later by Sayori Ishizuka in the Thousand-Year Blodd War arc and by Tara Platt in the English dub.